Vibhu-Agarwal/fixture-scout-ai/README.md

 - **Temperature**: Optimized for consistent, structured responses
 - **Safety filters**: Configured to ensure appropriate content
 - **Response format**: Structured JSON for reliable parsing
+- **Extensibility**: The LLM integration is designed to be provider-agnostic, allowing easy switching to other AI providers (OpenAI, Anthropic, etc.) by implementing the same client interface

 ---